top of page

 The objectives for this stage are:

-• Set targets for each measure.
+• Set targets and tolerances for each measure (KPI's).

 • Test your measures with others.